awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/50-launch_cloudformation.md

 1. On the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation), select the stack in the list.

 1. In the stack details pane, click the **Events** tab.
-You can click the refresh button to update the events in the stack creation.
+2. Click the refresh button to update the events in the stack creation.

 The **Events** tab displays each major step in the creation of the stack sorted by the time of each event, with latest events on top.